 So be aware that you may require a stronger method of treatment for your migraine episodes.

-No matter what you read or what you decide to try for your migraine treatment, always consult your doctor first.
+No matter what you eventually decide upon to try for your migraine treatment, always discuss it with your doctor first.

-Migraine – as you know - is a serious medical condition and the supplements, herbs, alternative treatments and medications you choose to use should not be taken without checking for contraindications or drug interactions.
+Migraine – as you know - is a difficult neurological medical condition and the supplements, herbs, alternative treatments and medications you choose to use should not be taken without checking for contraindications or drug interactions.